 You can’t stay on top of the Boston dining scene without knowing what’s new — which is why we offer this indispensable list of the most notable restaurant openings around town.
 We’ll update the guide every week, keeping the latest openings at the top of the page.

-The California-founded pizza chain moves into Massachusetts with Boston and Cambridge locations, slinging thin-crust pies, from specialty slices to a build-yourself menu with unique toppings, various cheeses and sauces (from spicy red to white cream), all crisped for 180 seconds and served in a modern-industrial, fast-casual dining room.
+The California-founded chain blazes into Massachusetts, slinging thin-crust pizza from specialty slices to a build-it-yourself menu with unique toppings, various cheeses and sauces (from spicy red to white cream).
+The pies are crisped for 180 seconds and served in a modern-industrial, fast-casual setting.

 Jack's Abby craft brewing team is behind this separate brand focused on barrel-aged ales, sours and other experimental suds, with its own neighboring Framingham taproom including a retail space and outdoor seating with yard games.
 Guests can bring their own food or have it delivered, including eats from Jack's Abby.

 Those “hankering” for “creative” pizzas hurry to these Inman Square and Beacon Hill spots (sibs to All Star Sandwich Bar), where “phenomenal” brick oven pies with “funky” toppings come in “super”-sized slices; the space is “small” and spare, but “efficient” service and “good value” help to inspire “repeat visits.”

 This Downtown dining room culls inspiration from flavorful Peruvian and Asian street foods and also offers more composed plates that reflect the influence of Japanese and Chinese immigrants in Peru.
 A sushi program (which runs through late-night hours) is overseen by Oishii chef Ting Yen, while the fashionable room combines cultural motifs, from a gold sculpture of the Incan sun god over the bar to furniture made from charred shou-sugi-ban Japanese wood.